Screen time and digital technology use for children: part of a healthy lifestyle

 Creative activities like telling stories, dressing up or drawing are good for your child’s development.
 Activities like these help your child learn how to experiment, think, learn and solve problems.

-Reading and storytelling with your child promotes brain development and imagination, teaches your child about language and emotions, and strengthens your relationship.
+Reading and storytelling with your child promotes brain development and imagination, teaches your child about language and emotions, and strengthens your relationship with your child.

 5. Encourage play and friendship with others

 When children play face to face with others, they develop important life skills.
-These include getting along with other people, being independent and learning how to sort out conflicts and problems.
+These include getting along with other people, making and maintaining friendships, being independent and learning how to sort out conflicts and problems.
+Face-to-face play also helps your child feel a sense of belonging.

 You can support your school-age child’s friendships by arranging playdates and sleepovers.